 At Linton Dental, we are proud to offer comprehensive dental services to our Fayette County community.
 Not only do we provide dental exams, cleanings, and fillings but we also provide a wide variety of other services to meet your cosmetic and restorative needs.
 As your trusted family dentist in Peachtree City, GA, we are prepared to help everyone in your family with their dental health.

-From routine dental cleanings to custom-made dentures and partials to replace missing teeth, Dr. Hannah Voelker, Dr. Brian Linton, and Dr. Ed Davis do it all.
+From routine dental cleanings to custom-made dentures and partials to replace missing teeth, Dr. Hannah Voelker, Dr. Brian Linton, and Dr. Frank Rogers do it all.
 Our entire team provides compassionate care to anyone who walks through our doors, and we look forward to doing the same for you at your next dental appointment.

 Dentist in Peachtree City, GA

-As experienced general dentists, Dr. Linton, Dr. Voelker, and Dr. Davis provide maintenance and preventative dental care to patients.
+As experienced general dentists, Dr. Linton, Dr. Voelker, and Dr. Frank Rogers provide maintenance and preventative dental care to patients.
 Preventative care is crucial when it comes to achieving longevity with your smile.
 We recommend scheduling regular general dentistry appointments with our office about once every six months.

 This ensures that our dentists can clean and examine your smile for any underlying issues before they grow into larger, more costly dental concerns.
 In addition to cleanings, exams, and X-rays, we also provide the following general dentistry services: